What Your Period Says About Your Health

 How often you get it, how long it lasts, how heavy the flow is different for everyone, but the key is to be in tune with your own body.
 It can help you understand what your period says about you.
 When you know what’s normal and healthy for you, you’re more likely to notice when something’s wrong.

-Here are what some of the most common period issues say about your health.
+Here are some of the most common period issues:

 When we say heavy flow, we are talking about needing to change your pad or tampon every 1-2 hours or needing to use a pad and a tampon together, or having periods that last more than a week.